pal03377/master-thesis/thesis.typ

 // - Artemis client: UI, communication with Artemis server

 As a distinct subsystem, _Athena_ analyzes exercises, student submissions, and historical feedback to generate targeted suggestions.
 It operates alongside two other primary subsystems: the _Artemis Client_, the user interface for tutors, and the _Artemis server_, which manages its logic and data.
 As an alternative interface to the Artemis Client, tutors can also use the _Themis Grading App_ to assess submissions.
-The collaborator Tarlan Ismayilsoy adds the integration of Athena's feedback suggestions into the Themis app in his ongoing Master's Thesis.

 The communication between all components in @subsystemDecompositionOverview is facilitated through the respective APIs of the subsystems, using a REST interface with JSON serialization.